NWeis97/ML_Ops_ExamProject/README.md

 The project will be about categorizing tweets, whether they are about real disasters or not.
 It is inspired by the Kaggle competition https://www.kaggle.com/c/nlp-getting-started.

-We will use the transformers framework in order to use the state-of-the-art model GPT-2 to categorize the competition tweets.
-It is a network that has been trained in an unsupervised manner, which we will adapt to our needs with a supervised finetuning using the data provided by Kaggle.
+We will use the Transformers framework in order to use the (almost) state-of-the-art model GPT-2 to categorize the tweets - a third-generation version, GPT-3, was announced in Septemeber 2020, but is not a part of the Transformers framework.
+It is a network that has been trained in an unsupervised manner as a "generel-purpose learner".
+It can both translate text, answer questions, summarize passages, and generate text output.
+We will adapt this model to our needs with a supervised finetuning using the data provided by Kaggle.

 As mentioned, data is provided by Kaggle.
 It has 3 types of information